kastenhq/k10-openshift-lab/lab2_k10_configure/index.md

 - Local snapshots are not backups
 - Configuring off-cluster storage for backup is a good idea
 - Configuring an S3-compatible bucket in Kasten K10 can be done in a few clicks
-- Because Kasten is K8s-native, all actions, policies, resources can be implemented using kubectl commands or API
+- Because Kasten is K8s-native, all actions, policies, resources can be implemented using oc commands or API

 Click ***Next*** to proceed to the next exercise.